Responses to the Problem of Thefts of and from Cars on Residential Streets and Driveways

 § The IMPACT Team in British Columbia has launched a website (www.baitcar.com) where citizens can view in-car video of the thefts and subsequent arrests involving bait cars.
 The site includes crime prevention tips, and has generated thousands of daily hits.
 They have recently launched new initiatives including bait Alternative Terrain Vehicles, motorcycles, boats, and snowmobiles.

 13. Tracking stolen goods.
 Local pawnshops and second-hand stores that trade in the most frequently stolen items, such as compact disks and car stereos, should be contacted directly.
-Not only can they be checked for any identifiable items (most states require pawn brokers to record the identity of all persons delivering property to them, and to show their records to the police upon demand), but police can also use the opportunity to educate store owners about the problem, enlist their aid, and/or warn them of the consequences of receiving stolen property.†
+Not only can they be checked for any identifiable items (most states require pawn brokers to record the identity of all persons delivering property to them, and to show their records to the police upon demand), but police can also use the opportunity to educate store owners about the problem, enlist their aid, and/or warn them of the consequences of receiving stolen property.†Responses With Limited Effectiveness

 15. Diverting youthful offenders.
 Diverting youthful offenders involved in car crime to programs designed to provide them with a positive outlet for their energies and interests is intended to discourage them from continuing to engage in crime.
 Unfortunately, most research has demonstrated that these programs have a limited or no effectiveness in reducing car-related crime.
 A review of diversion programs in the United Kingdom found no evidence for their effectiveness in reducing joyriding.43